 Flood levels for the next 36 hours are published on the EA website.

-Traffic Management Plans and necessary diversions will be put in place as required; iTravel York will host the latest traffic and travel information, including details of any road closures.
+During floods in York Traffic Management Plans and necessary diversions are put place; iTravel York has the latest traffic and travel information.

 - not enter or travel through the water